 Zucchini car races

 Make cars using zucchini with wooden “tinker toy” wheels attached with nails.
 (Use these wheels if you don’t have any Tinker Toys.)
 Optional adornments include pipe cleaners twisted into spirals, stickers, glitter, feathers, beads attached with pins, flags glued to toothpicks, etc. Use materials you have on hand.

 Race the cars on a sloping driveway or sidewalk.
 Alternatively, you can build a track out of a large piece of cardboard or wood.
-The general idea is to glue cardboard or wood strips on the edges of the track to prevent cars from flying off, as well as glue dowels or strips between lanes to keep the cars separate as they careen down the track.
+The general idea is to glue cardboard or wood strips on the edges of the track to prevent cars from flying off, as well as gluing dowels or strips between lanes to keep the cars separate as they careen down the track.
 Prop the track on one end to create a slanted racing surface, and let the races begin.

 Be sure to try some of these summer activities for kids this year.
 These DIY activities give your kids the chance to be outside and be creative by making their own toys from stuff around the house.